AlexandreDecan/portion/README.md

 The `iterate` function takes an interval, and returns a generator to iterate over the values of an interval.
 Obviously, as intervals are continuous, it is required to specify the `step` between consecutive values.
-The iteration then starts from the lower bound and ends on the upper one, given they are not excluded by the interval:
+The iteration then starts from the lower bound and ends on the upper one.
+Only values contained by the interval are returned this way.

 ```python
 >>> list(P.iterate(P.closed(0, 3), step=1))